 - Try and rest the first few days following surgery. - Ice should be used as much as possible for the first 3-5 days to help decrease swelling. - After the first 3-5 days, ice your shoulder 4-5 times per day as needed. - Never place ice directly on skin.
-Use a thin towel or clothing between the ice and your skin. - Do not lift any objects greater than 1-2 pounds for the first 4-6 weeks. - Driving is not recommended for the 1st 2 weeks following surgery and you should never drive when taking narcotic pain medication. - You may return to (sedentary) work or school the day after surgery if pain is tolerable.
-Return to heavy labor will be determined by Dr. Smith.
+Use a thin towel or clothing between the ice and your skin. - Do not lift any objects greater than 1-2 pounds for the first 4-6 weeks. - Driving is not recommended for the 1st 3-4 weeks following surgery and you should never drive when taking narcotic pain medication. - You may return to (sedentary) work or school the day after surgery if pain is tolerable, but this usually takes up to 2 weeks.
+Return to heavy labor will be determined by Dr. Smith. - Most patients will have some discomfort and weather ache for the first 6 months after surgery.
+Maximal improvement in motion, strength, and endurance of your shoulder takes approximately 8-12 months.